milkyware/milkyware.github.io/_drafts/using-the-factory-pattern-with-dependency-injection.md

 }
 ```

 Above is an abbreviated sample of the factory being used in **Durable Functions**.
-By using the factory pattern I was able to abstract the overarching business processes from the specific implementations for each partner.
+By using the factory pattern I was able to abstract the business logic of the **orchestrations and activities** from the specific implementations for each partner.
 It has also given great flexibility to onboard new partner implementations, without needing to change the business logic.

 ## Wrapping Up

+In this post we've introduced the concepts of the factory pattern as well as some of the benefits.
+We then had a brief overview of dependency injection and how it can be used with the factory pattern.
+Using DI can simplify our factory and maintain consistency with the general .NET approach to dependency handling.
+Lastly, I've shared a few highlights from a recent experience with the factory pattern.
+I hope this has been of benefit and happy coding!